 In a similar vein, Empaths can become overly activated by the constant emotional information that they have to process.
 This is especially true for Impaired Empaths who have a hard time regulating the influx of emotions they pick up from other people.
 Overtime, their ability to appropriately respond to emotions can become erratic, leaving them feeling powerless and depressed.

-So what can you do when you find yourself in the throes of the Empath blues?
+When you find yourself in the throes of the Empath Blues

 There is a very common misconception that the remedy for emotional fatigue is to try to get “happier”.
 Meaning that you should try to think positively, even though you feel utterly crappy.
 Have you ever been with someone who was trying to cheer you up while you felt sad?
 Despite their best efforts, you kinda want them to shut up and go away.

 This reaction makes perfect sense when you consider that alleviating emotional fatigue requires emotional quiet, which is the absence of strong emotions.
 Feeling happy is a strong emotion and strong emotions, whether positive or negative, are exactly what caused emotional fatigue in the first place!
 Since you’re trying to jump from one end of the emotional spectrum (sadness) into the opposite end (happiness) while being exhausted, you’re more likely to fall flat on your face mid jump.
 In other words, trying to cheer up when you are emotionally exhausted can leave you feeling even more tired, in addition to feeling angry at yourself for not being able to “snap out of it”.

 Most Empaths are not familiar with the state of emotional quiet required to address emotional fatigue.
 They are so used to feel tugged in all kinds of emotional directions that feeling nothing is often equated with feeling dead or empty.
 They wonder if something’s wrong.
 And yet, this is no different than sleep for the body!
 We need down time where we let out body, mind and emotions rest.